 2. Shrinking your clothes

-It’s happened to all of us.
+This is the most common of our laundry mistakes… it can happened to all of us.
 You pull out your favourite top from the washing machine only to find it’s shrunk to fit a four year old.
 But if all your clothes are getting smaller and smaller, just adding baby shampoo and warm water can help get them back to their original size.

 Add a third of a cup of baby shampoo to a bucket of warm water and soak any shrunken clothes for half an hour.
 Then ring out the clothing, leaving it on a dry towel.
 Blogger Jill Nystul says this easy trick works as leaving it in the soapy water ‘will relax the fibers in the clothing’.
 However, the trick will not work on wool clothing, so take extra care before washing that favourite jumper…

 Yes, you can have too much of a good thing!
 Research from Glotechrepairs.co.uk has shown that nearly a third of British households don’t know how much detergent to use, and if you overload it makes it hard for the machine to rinse everything properly, leaving your clothes clogged with soap and even potentially causes blockages in the machine itself.

 Repairs can cost an estimated £115, but even if you don’t end up with a breakage, you’re pouring money down the drain (quite literally!) by using excess product.
 The right amount for you depends on factors like how much you’re washing, how dirty the clothes are and how hard the water in your area is, but they give you those measuring caps on the bottle for a reason…